PriyaPatel9196/COVID-19-Data-Analysis/README.md

 ● How have COVID-19 death rates and contributing conditions changed over time?

 ● What factor are most predictive of COVID-19 death rates?
+## Tools
+● Python: Primary programming language used for data analysis.

+● Panads: For data manipulation and analysis.

+● NumPy: For numerical operations.

+● Matplotlib & Seaborn: For generating data visualizations.

+● Scikit-learn: For implementing machine learning models.

+● Statsmodels: For time series analysis and ARIMA modeling.

+● Geopandas: For geographical data manipulation and visualization.

+● Plotly: For interactive visualizations.

+● Tableau Public: For creating interactive visualizations and dashboards.